Nico Robin: Background and origins

-Being raised in Ohara, home of the world's oldest and largest library, Nico Robin becomes an archaeologist at the age of eight.
-At some point she gains the power of the Paramecia-type Flower-Flower Fruit, which allows her to have temporary copies of parts of her body, including her eyes and ears, which spring up on surfaces near her.
-Behind her teachers' backs, she acquires from them the outlawed knowledge of how to translate the ancient stones called Poneglyphs, which are scattered around the world.
-She comes to share their goal of finding the elusive Real Ponegliff, which is said to tell the world's lost history.
-However, the World Government finds out about these efforts and sends a battlefleet to stop them.
-Only Robin escapes the devastating attack that claims the lives of the island's entire population, including that of her mother, Nico Olvia.
+Robin was thus raised by Olvia's brother Oran and his wife Roji, and at some point in her childhood she found and ate the Paramecia-type Flower-Flower Devil Fruit, which allowed her to have temporary copies of parts of her body, including her eyes and ears, which spring up on surfaces near her.
+Behind her teachers' backs, she acquired from them the outlawed knowledge of how to translate the ancient stones called Poneglyphs, which are scattered around the world.
+She came to share their goal of finding the elusive Real Poneglyph, which is said to tell the world's lost history and especially that of the Void Century — a piece of history dating 800 years before the main events, after which the World Government came into form, and which has been erased from all Government-approved sources.